RTR Timeline for Academic Year 2018-2019 Awards

 University-wide Committee Review and Meeting: February 19, 2018 – March 22, 2018

 Committee meets Thursday, March 22

 Awards announced in March

 The Kean University Released Time for Research & Creative Works program (RTR) was established in 1976 through a letter of agreement between Kean University and the Kean Federation of Teachers to support faculty research and creative works.
 Through this program, faculty, librarians, and professional personnel apply to receive research awards of released time (up to 6 credits) and limited direct costs.
-All full-time faculty, librarians, and professional personnel are eligible to submit proposals for original research or creative works in any discipline.
+All full-time tenured/tenure-track faculty, librarians, and professional personnel are eligible to submit proposals for original research or creative works in any discipline.
 Applications are accepted during the fall semester; deadlines are in January.
 The Kean University Released Time for Research & Creative Works Committee reviews submitted proposals and makes final award recommendations to the President.
 Funding levels may vary from year to year.
 Awards are announced in March for the following academic year.
 The Office of Research & Sponsored Programs administers the RTR program on behalf of the Office of the Vice President for Academic Affairs.

 Projects funded by Released Time for Research Program serve to:

 - Advance the state of the art or knowledge in a particular field of study or professional activity.

 - Develop a particular area of research or creative work to the point where it can be shared beyond the Kean University community.

 - Promote proposal writing suitable for the preparation and submission of applications to external funding agencies.